freedombox/FreedomBox/HACKING.md

     host$ ./container up
     ```

+4. To run unit and functional tests for an app:

+    ```bash
+    host$ ./container run-tests --pytest-args -v --include-functional --no-xvfb plinth/modules/{app name}
+    ```

-4. SSH into the running container with the following command:
+5. SSH into the running container with the following command:

     ```bash
     host$ ./container ssh